 Disclaimer: some of the links in this post are affiliate links.
 This means that, at no additional cost to you, I will receive a commission if you click on the link and make a purchase on that website.

 If you can’t take the official MBTI, there are a few decent substitutes out there on the internet.
 My favorite by far is Personality Hacker’s Genius Style test.* They ask for an e-mail address, but it is free.
-Similar Mind’s Jungian test is another I’ve recommended (note May 2017: recent changes to the test questions may skew results).
+Similar Mind’s Jungian test is another I’ve recommended (note from May 2017: recent changes to the test questions may skew results.
+You might want to try HumanMetrics instead).
 Some people really like the test from 16Personalities, but it’s not my favorite.
 These tests all give you a series of questions which are designed to learn what cognitive functions you use, then give you a four-letter test result.

 I’d recommend starting with the Personality Hacker test, and then taking one or both of the other tests to compare results.
 Try not to read the full results of one test before you take the others — you want to take each one as unbiased as you can.
 If they all give you the same result, that’s a pretty good indication you’ve found your personality type.
 If they’re different, though, it’s time to start reading.

 Now that you have one or more 4-letter type results, read some descriptions of your personality type.
 If you prefer physical books, Gifts Differing by Isabel Briggs Meyers is a good place to start.
 Online, your test results should include good descriptions and Personality Hacker has videos and podcasts as well.
 Personality Junkie is another excellent place to read descriptions of all 16 types.